hellohaptik/docs_haptik/docs/bot-builder/basic/building-voice-bots.md

 As per the SSML tags used above, after Bot says "You can contact us on" there will be emphasis on "our landline" phrase and then IVA speaks the rest of the text.

+You can use the following SSML tags while adding Voice Says:

+- effect

+- break

+- emphasis

+- p

+- phoneme

+- s

+- speak

+- sub

+- lang

 ### Do's & Don'ts for building a Voice IVA:

 - IVA tends to read out some special characters.
 Avoid using special characters which aren't SSML tags.